 From Newport: Take 114N over the Mount Hope Bridge and take the first right off the bridge onto Old Ferry Road.
 Enter the campus via the front gate passing Campus Security.

 Guests should enter through the main entrance at the fountain. they will be able to obtain a guest parking pass.
 Lot 24a will be blocked off for guests of the festival.
 Proceed through the main entrance through to the lot 24a on left.
-Events will take place in the Global Heritage Hall and the Mary Tefft White Cultural Center.
+Events will take place in the Marine and Natural Bldg., Global Heritage Hall and the Mary Tefft White Cultural Center.

 The 2014 Roving Eye International Film Festival is sponsored by The RI Film & the Television Office; Flickers; the Edwin S. Soforenko Foundation; the Helene and Bertram Bernhardt Foundation; Roger Williams University Office of the Provost; the Office of the Dean of Arts and Sciences; the Department of Communications; Hillel; and the Spiritual Life Program.